 Carmichaelia (New Zealand Broom)

 Carmichaelia R.Br.
-(1825) was named after Captain Dugald Carmichael, a Scottish army officer and botanist who collected plants in New Zealand.
+(1825) was named after Captain Dugald Carmichael, a Scottish army officer and botanist.
 (Allen and Allen, 1981).
 The English vernacular name is 'New Zealand broom', and in Maori is variably known as tawao, makaka, maukoro, and tainoka (Parsons et al., 1998).
 The taxonomic history of this genus is complex, and has been confused by inadequate collections and intraspecific variation (Heenan, 1995a).
 The formerly recognised genera of Chordospartium, Corallospartium, Notospartium, and Huttonella are now included in Carmichaelia (Heenan, 1995c, 1998a,c).
 In the most recent treatment (Heenan, 1995a, 1996), there are 22 species of Carmichaelia native to New Zealand.
 An additional species, C. exsul, is found on Lord Howe Island in the Tasman Sea, 600 km east from Australia.
 The species exhibit remarkable diversity, from trees to prostrate forms a few centimetres high.

 |Carmichaelia arborea||(Swamp Broom)|